leonardosarmentocastro-learning/learning_redux/README.md

 export { default as todos } from 'app/reducers/todos';
 ```

-And then we write another reducer that manages the completed of our app by calling those two reducers for the corresponding state keys:
+And then we write a "root reducer" that manages the entire state of our app by calling those two reducers for the corresponding state keys:

 ```javascript
 import { reducers } from 'app/reducers';